Skip to content

 What is this?

 Here it goes!
 I'm Kyle, a 4th year Computational Linguistics student at USC.
 This is the start of my AI Safety journey!
-I am very greatful to be mentored by Prof. Khalil Iskarous at USC.
+I am very greatful to be jointly advised by Professor Khalil Iskarous and Professor Robin Jia at USC.

 I learned about AI Safety from the Seattle Llama4 Hackathon on June 21st, 2025 where I learned of AI 2027.
 After finishing an awesome summer of engineering, I realized the problems which excite me the most lie at the crossroads of engineering and science (computation and linguistics).